yuting1214/Udacity_capstone/README.md

 ## Problem

-How can mail-order company acquire new clients more efficiently?
+How can a mail-order company acquire new clients more efficiently?

 ## Steps to Complete This Project
 The project has three major steps: the customer segmentation report, the supervised learning model, and the Kaggle Competition.